aws/aws-cdk/.github/ISSUE_TEMPLATE.md

-* **If the current behavior is a :beetle:bug:beetle:bug: Please provide the steps to reproduce**
+* **If the current behavior is a :beetle:bug:beetle:: Please provide the steps to reproduce**